 About Camp KC: Camp KC is a program of Cascade AIDS Project (CAP).
 As a component of CAP’s year-round Kids Connection program, Camp KC is a great opportunity for children whose lives have been affected by HIV/AIDS to spend a full week together, making new memories, and building trusting and supportive relationships, while enjoying a fun camping experience.

-Registration is NOW OPEN for our 5th Anniversary Tournament.
+Registration is now closed for our 5th Anniversary Tournament.

 The Bridgetown Invitational Tournament committee has been hard at work preparing to bring you our best event ever.
 Traditionally, a fifth anniversary is celebrated by a gift of wood, but this year’s tournament will be on synthetic!
 We’re crossing the Interstate Bridge this year and going to Crosley Lanes – All bowling will be back to a single house this year and we have a Host Hotel very close to the alley.